antonbabenko/tfvars-annotations/README.md

 [Terraform](https://www.terraform.io/) is awesome!

-As of today, Terraform 0.11 and 0.12 support only static (known, fixed, already computed) values in `tfvars` files.
-There is no way to use Terraform interpolation functions, or data-sources inside `tfvars` files in Terraform to update values.
+Terraform 0.11 and 0.12 supports only static (known, fixed, already computed) values in `tfvars` files.
+There is no way to use Terraform functions, or data-sources inside `tfvars` files in Terraform to update values.

+Using Terraform modules (eg, terraform-aws-modules) developers are not restricted on specific ways how module arguments can be provided (eg, from modules, remote states, other data-sources, command line arguments, tfvars files, etc).
+Using tfvars files is often a very good idea, because it separates configurations and values!
+And this is exactly where `tfvars-annotations` tool helps.

 While working on [modules.tf](https://github.com/antonbabenko/modules.tf-lambda) (a tool which converts visual diagrams created with [Cloudcraft.co](https://cloudcraft.co/) into Terraform configurations), I had a need to generate code which would chain invocations of [Terraform AWS modules](https://github.com/terraform-aws-modules) and pass arguments between them without requiring any extra Terraform code as a glue.
 [Terragrunt](https://github.com/gruntwork-io/terragrunt) is a great fit for this, it allows to reduce amount of Terraform configurations by reusing Terraform modules and providing arguments as values in `tfvars` files.